-- When people see the QR code, they will be able to scan the code with a phone and access pictures of your installation.
+- Explain to students that they will now make their art installation virtual.
+This means that people will be able to view their installation online. - To make the installation virtual, students will create QR codes.
+When people see the QR code, they will be able to scan the code with a phone and access pictures of your installation.
 All of the QR codes will be on a website for people to access.
-That way, anyone around the world can access the art installations of the entire class. - Teacher Note: if student are not familiar with QR codes, explain the following: - A QR code is a symbol that is linked to information. - When you hold the camera from a phone over the QR code, a link will pop up. - This link will send you to a website with the information that is linked to the QR code. - Next, show student an example QR code.
-See Handout: Example of QR Code. - This QR code links to a database entry that a middle school student created about a spy in the American Revolution.
+That way, anyone around the world can access the art installations of the entire class. - Teacher Note: if students are not familiar with QR codes, explain the following: - A QR code is a symbol that is linked to information. - When you hold the camera from a phone over the QR code, a link will pop up. - This link will send you to a website with the information that is linked to the QR code. - Next, show students an example QR code.
+See Handout: Example of QR Code.
+This QR code links to a database entry that a middle school student created about a spy in the American Revolution.
 You will need a smart phone to access the QR code.
 You do not need to download any apps to access the QR code.
 You will simply turn the camera on your phone and hold it above the QR code.
 Then you will be directed to the website and the data entry created by the student. - Explain to students that they will first need to take a picture of their art installation and caption it.
 Have student place their art installations on a flat surface like a desk or floor.
 Have them place their caption next to or in front of the art installation.
-Then have students take a picture of their installation and caption using a phone or tablet. - Have students email the photo to themselves.
-Then, they should drag or download the photo onto their desktop so they can access it when they make a OR code. - Explain to students that they should follow the instructions on Handout: Steps to Create a QR Code to finish making their art instillation virtual.
+Then have students take a picture of their installation and caption using a phone or tablet.

+- Have students email the photo to themselves.
+Then, they should drag or download the photo onto their desktop so they can access it when they make a QR code. - Explain to students that they should follow the instructions on Handout: Steps to Create a QR Code to finish making their art instillation virtual.